howilovetheearth/stopline3_mobilize/pages/mydoc/learn.md

 tags: [background]
 keywords: release notes, announcements, what's new, new features
 last_updated: July 16, 2016
 summary: "Heard about line 3 in the news?
-Need to learn more before going?"
+Need to learn more before you think about going?"
 sidebar: mydoc_sidebar
 permalink: learn.html
 folder: mydoc